rieckpil/progmot/content/post/writing-a-book-remotely.md

 - direct integration with a GitHub repository
 - fair pricing with 80% royalties
 - payout via PayPal and support for multiple authors
+- Leanpub acts as the marchant of record and takes ownership for the payment and tax handling

 Release early and often.
 They favor the approach of giving access to a book early while it's still in development.